muhafiz5814/HelpOps-Hub/CONTRIBUTING.md

 > Use [freeconvert.com](https://www.freeconvert.com/png-to-webp) to convert images to the required webp or avif formats.

 ## 💡 Want to contribute some documents related DevOps?
-- Just crate new folder in the root directory according to your requirement
+- Just create a new folder in the root directory according to your requirement
 - and write everythig step by step in your own language in `README.md`
 - And then commit changes
 - Append new Documentation of Installation or anything